trezor/trezor-flags/README.md

 Functions
 -----

-#### isFlagPresent(flag: number, trezorSavedFlags: number): boolean
+#### isFlagPresent(flag: string, trezorSavedFlags: number): boolean
-- Both params are numbers. flag variable represents index from TREZOR_FLAG_KEYS. trezorSavedFlags represents flags field from trezor features.
+- Flag variable represents one of possible flags defined in TREZOR_FLAG_KEYS array.
+TrezorSavedFlags is number (binary mask) which represents flags field from trezor features.

-#### setFlag(flag: number, trezorSavedFlags: number): number
+#### setFlag(flag: string, trezorSavedFlags: number): number
 - Returns representation of new combinantions of flag that might be saved into device with applyFlags call